 Has this happened to any of you guys here?
 What’s an email marketer to do?

-If you’re interested in how email deliverability works, how to send better emails, and how to grow your business with email, this guide is for you.Now:
+If you’re interested in how email deliverability works, how to send better emails and troubleshoot your email placement, and how to grow your business with email, this guide is for you.Now:

 1. How to Find and Fix Email Deliverability Issues